-Now, in the Chronological Order Collection, I can move things around, just to see how they read in a different order:
+Now, in the Revised Chrono Order Collection, I can move things around, just to see how they read in a different order:

-Notice that, in the collection, the left column is blue.
+Notice that, in the collection, the left column is orange.
 This is to alert you to the fact that you are not in your binder anymore, but are instead working in a collection.
-You can change the color by clicking on the little box next to the name of your collection at the top there.
+You can change the color by clicking on the downward facing greater-than symbol next to the name of your collection at the top there.

 Two Things To Know

 - You can move things around as much as you want in your collection and NOT CHANGE the order they appear in your binder.